 Second, with the wide-ranging implementation of Common Core (National Governors Association Center for Best Practices) beginning in 2010, a significant change in the need for informational texts in K-12 classrooms has transformed children’s literature.
 Prior to the introduction to Common Core, most teachers in elementary grades relied heavily – almost exclusively – on fiction or narrative texts, that presented learners with a sudden and problematic switch to a use of primarily nonfiction in middle and secondary grades.
 Common Core mandates included use of an equal balance of fiction and informational text beginning in Kindergarten, engendering the publication of an exciting wave of books in this broad category.
 This is an area of particular interest to our project as it is heavily reviewed in our courses.
 Whether and how race/ethnicity is included in informational texts remains a concern, for example in books focused in historical and contemporary innovators in the sciences, for example, as well as how the books visually represent the engagement of children of color in activities or narratives portraying learners in informational text.

-New literacies, which refers to text provided in online formats continue to emerge as increasingly important components of children’s literature as used in K-8 schools, as well (Vacc, Mraz, Vacca, 2017).
+New literacies, which refers to text provided in online formats continue to emerge as increasingly important components of children’s literature as used in K-8 schools, as well (Vacca, Mraz, Vacca, 2017).
 The current pandemic environment promises to make these forms and processes ever more important as online learning continues to be utilized in many parts of the country.
 Like informational books, this is an evolving field that provides new opportunities for sharing quality children’s literature that is a qualitatively different literacy experience as compared to hardcopy texts.
 Rather than simply editing and attempting to duplicate existing children’s literature, new literacies offer exciting and new opportunities to enrich children’s literature, while using the format to reach and influence a generation of learners who should see themselves – whatever their race or ethnicity – in the apps, websites, and learning modules being developed.
 Given the current shift to online learning in the Covid-19 pandemic, these formats are receiving increasing use and attention.

 Finally, in the evolving recognition of past limitations in representation of racially and ethnically diverse children in U.S. classrooms, critiques are moving from the question of whether children of color see themselves in children’s literature, to additionally questioning the context or setting of such books, as well as how and when these are books are used in K-8 classrooms.
 That is, offerings in children’s literature has made strides in books that represent key historical accounts (African American experience in the Civil Rights Era, for example) that are most often pulled from the library shelves during February, Black History Month.
 However, there is less attention and balance in publications that portray contributions of Black Americans in other periods or in STEM areas, for example.
 Frequent and regular use of these books hold the potential for further norming a more representative population to a generation of young learners, as “mirrors and windows and sliding glass doors” (Bishop, 2015) seeing themselves represented and providing images of others in literature.